Last updated: 21st November 2020

 Tokyo – Garth’s Bucket List Destination

-Tokyo was Garth’s ultimate bucket list destination as he had studied Japanese typography at art school back in the day and have been fascinated with their popular culture ever since.
-When you first arrive high up via their elevated motorways you realise it’s just like another major city – a massive ugly concrete jungle sprawl.
-However things change when you start visiting its distinct neighbourhoods.
+Tokyo was Garth’s ultimate bucket list destination as he studied Japanese typography at art school back in the day and has been fascinated with Japanese popular culture ever since.
+When we first arrived into Tokyo high up, via their elevated motorways you realise it’s just like another major city – a massive ugly concrete jungle sprawl.
+However things change when you start visiting Tokyo’s distinct neighbourhoods.

 Our Tiny Accommodation

-We arrived at our hotel, Toyoko Inn, in Asakusa during the evening, accommodation in Tokyo is generally expensive and small, so we knew what to expect.
+We arrived at our hotel, Toyoko Inn in Asakusa during the evening, accommodation in Tokyo is generally expensive and small, so we knew what to expect.
 We entered our room like two very excited school kids channel flicking through Japan’s wacky TV channels, which they really are!
-Then it was time to experience that one things that sets Japan out from the rest of the world – toilets!
+Then it was time to experience that one things that sets Japan out from the rest of the world – the high-tec toilets!
 There was a pause…then a scream.
-Yes he’d found the button!
-Followed by “its not as bad as you think!”
+Yes Garth had found the button!
+Followed by “its not as bad as you think!”.

 Dojo Fish Restaurant